 Markets everywhere tend to be exploitative of people – whether as workers, consumers or producers.
 To protect people from such exploitation, the government makes certain laws.
 These laws try to ensure that the unfair practices are kept at a minimum in the markets.

-As the lawmaker and enforcer, the government is supposed to ensure that safety laws are implemented.
-It is also the duty of the government to ensure that the Right to Life guaranteed under Article 21 of the Constitution is not violated.
+The government is lawmaker as well as enforcer of laws.
+So, the government is supposed to ensure proper implementation of safety laws at workplaces.
+It is also the duty of the government to ensure that the Right to Life is not violated.

-In response to this pressure from environmental activists and others, in the years following the Bhopal gas tragedy, the Indian government introduced new laws on the environment.
-Henceforth, the polluter was to be held accountable for the damage done to environment.
-The environment is something that people over generations will share, and it could not be destroyed merely for industrial development.
+After pressure from environmental activists and others, the government introduced new laws on the environment.
+After that, the polluter was to be held accountable for the damage to the environment.

-A major role of the government, therefore, is to control the activities of private companies by making, enforcing and upholding laws so as to prevent unfair practices and ensure social justice.
-This means that the government has to make ‘appropriate laws’ and also has to enforce the laws.
+Therefore, a major role of the government is to control the activities of private companies.
+This is done by making, enforcing and upholding laws.
+It is necessary to prevent unfair practices and ensure social justice.
+This means that the government has to make appropriate laws and also has to enforce the laws.
 Laws that are weak and poorly enforced can cause serious harm, as the Bhopal gas tragedy showed.

 Copyright © excellup 2014